Jon Anik: Early life and education

 Anik was born in Boston, Massachusetts and is Jewish.
 He has an identical twin brother and two other siblings.
 He graduated from The Rivers School in Weston, Massachusetts.
 In 1997 and enrolled at Gettysburg College, where he was a member of Theta Chi.
 He graduated with a degree in political journalism.
 Anik spent one semester at American University in Washington, D.C., working as an intern for the George Michael Sports Machine.
 He has also worked in the sports department of The MetroWest Daily News in Framingham, Massachusetts.

 Career

 Jon Anik's first play-by-play was in 2000.

 ESPN

-Anik is a former ESPN anchor and the host of MMA Live on ESPN2.
+Anik is a former ESPN anchor and the former host of MMA Live on ESPN2.
 He has anchored several live events for ESPN, including MMA Live's coverage of UFC 91, UFC 94, UFC 98, UFC 100, UFC 101, UFC 113, UFC 114 and UFC 126.
 From 2006 to 2008, Anik worked for ESPN Radio, where he anchored SportsCenter updates and served as a fill-in host on Game Night.
 He also did a weekly MMA chat every Wednesday for ESPN.com.